wp-plugins/theblonk/readme.txt

 the directory of the stable readme.txt, so in this case, `/tags/4.3/screenshot-1.png` (or jpg, jpeg, gif)
 2. This is the second screen shot

 == Changelog ==

+= 1.0.3 =
+* Upgrade Recommended
+* Added ability to create custom header text
+* Widget errors are not so intrusive to reader

 = 1.0.1 =
 * Widget Links Updated and Header Error Fixed